 1. Selection, Screening, and Rental Agreements

 When leasing your Florida rental property to a new tenant, you have the right to engage in any screening measures you see fit, as long as they don’t violate any state or federal laws.
-For example, you can require prospective tenants to provide proof of income, a credit report, and a criminal history report with their rental application.
+For example, you can require prospective tenants to provide proof of income, a credit report, and a criminal history report with their rental application as part of the rental agreement.

 You also have the right to negotiate just about anything as part of the lease agreement.
 This includes setting monthly rent prices at any amount since Florida has no rent control laws.
 Additionally, you can include penalties for certain breaches, like late rent payments or if a tenant moves out before the end of the lease.
-As long as the applicant agrees to it, and a court won’t find it unreasonable, you can include it in the lease.
+You can include it in the lease as long as the applicant agrees to it, and a court won’t find it unreasonable.

 When it comes to selection and screening, keep in mind that tenants have a right not to be discriminated against for reasons defined in the Fair Housing Act and other legislation.
-Tenants can also withhold rent and/or end their tenancy early if you don’t meet your obligations outlined in the lease agreement.
+Tenants can also withhold rent and/or end their tenancy early if they don’t meet the obligations outlined in the lease agreement.
+This is an important aspect to specify in your rental agreement.

 Uphold your obligations under the rental agreement.